pwnj0hn/HG-UV98/README.md

 * UV98_868_220430_S4.exe - APRS update from 30th of April 2022 (Fixes issue with wrong GPS coordinates reported)

 ## Software in repo
-* HG-UV98 EN V2.0 setup.rar - English radio software v2.0
+* HG-UV98 EN V2.0 setup.rar - English radio software v2.0 (Not especially good, but it works.)
-* APRS 51TNC-ENG.zip - APRS software
+* APRS 51TNC-ENG.zip - APRS software (I am not getting this to work..)

 ## How to update radio firmware
 * Download and install TeraTerm (https://osdn.net/projects/ttssh2/releases/)